 The previous two case are just in term of verbal communication.
 Communication in fact occurred in verbal and nonverbal ways.
 There is indeed a vast consensus among communication scholars that nonverbal communication is more influential than verbal communication.
 Most researchers maintain that a larger part of the meaning of a message is conveyed nonverbally, particularly that containing emotional tones.
 It is estimated we send more than a half of all our messages through nonverbal channels: 65 % according to Birdwhistell (1955) and 93 % according to Mehrabian and Ferris (1967).
 (Singelis, 1994:275).
 This quantity of nonverbal messages partly depends on the culture of the people involved.
 People from Eastern cultures typically use more nonverbal messages than their Western counterparts.
 Scholars indicate that nonverbal communication is more dominant than verbal communication, ranging from some 60 percent (in the low-context culture) to some 90 percent (in the high-context culture).
 Some research shows that at least 75 percent of all communication is nonverbal (Trompenaars and Hampden-Turner, 1999:76).
 Research conducted by Mehrabian and his colleagues indicate that total liking is indicated by 7 % verbal, 38 % vocal + 55 % facial expression (1972:182).
 This means that nonverbal behavior is far more important than verbal behavior as a source of our emotion.
 In general we trust nonverbal sources more than verbal sources, since people are more spontaneous when behaving nonverbally.
 Put differently, nonverbal behavior is more natural than verbal behavior.
 It is easier for us to control our verbal behavior than our nonverbal behavior; so we are more able to manipulate our verbal behavior than our nonverbal behavior.

 The nonverbal communication is included to as communication scholars consensus on the way communicator deliver the messages and commonly said the relation aspect of communication.
 According to this paragraph, we will indeed conclude that in a lose manner, communication comprise of two main aspects, content aspect and relation aspect.
-The second aspect we usually called relation may be refered to a memorable case on how Indonesian Medias criticize the way the Director of IMF behaving in a disgrace manner to Soeharto the President of Indonesia when he was signing the contractual draft of additional loan from IMF two decades ago.
+The second aspect we usually called relation may be refered to a memorable case on how Indonesian Medias criticize the way the Director of IMF behaving in a disgrace manner to Soeharto the President of Indonesia when he was signing the additional loan from IMF two decades ago.
 Althought the IMF Director has no disgrace feeling as any journalist feel, the way the IMF Director taken in practice is not only uncommon but also unpolite accroding to Javanese culture, especially in term of Soeharto as the number one person of the day in Indonesia.
 The IMF Director style is just a cultural style which usually said by communication scholars as “body language”, but culturally Javanese perceive that it is an important part of Javanese cultural politeness and or ethics.

 Some scholars maintain that body language or the language of gestures was the first form of human communication, preceding verbal communication by tens of thousands of years (Cornballis cited in Adler 2004:123) .
 Some cultures use a lot of body language, while others do not.
 Italians are considered as people who use a lot of hand gestures while speaking so that they are regarded as too emotional by Americans and North Europeans.
 Native Americans, Finns, and Japanese are peoples who use a relatively small amount of body language.
 Indeed gestures and their meanings vary from culture to culture.
 In the US, number one is indicated by raising an index finger, but some in parts of Europe it is indicated by raising a thumb, and two by raising an index finger and a thumb (Jandt, 2004:131).